 Bone metabolism is a complex process.
 Bone remodels throughout a person’s life, so that there is new bone being made along with bone resorption.
 Among the substances that affect bone metabolism are vitamin D, calcium, estrogen, testosterone, and parathyroid hormone which regulates the calcium and bone formation in the body.
 Other external factors influence bone metabolism and increase the risk of osteoporosis, including prolonged use of corticosteroids, alcoholism, smoking, and in men, hypogonadism.

 Early trials of teriparatide leading to its FDA approval were completed separately for men and women.
+However both sexes are now treated with the drug.
 Evaluation of drugs for osteoporosis are complicated by the difficulty of knowing how severe the bone loss is, and also because treatment is needed not just to prevent thinning bone but to definitively protect against fracture.

 One randomized trial of postmenopausal women who had already fractured vertebra compared teriparatide at either 20 or 40 micrograms per day with placebo.
 After about 19 months, 14% of the women taking placebo had new vertebral fractures, as compared with 5% of the women taking 20 micrograms of teriparatide and 4% of the women taking 40 micrograms.
 There were also a statistically significant lower number of non-vertebral fractures in the teriparatide treated group.
 20 micrograms of teriparatide increased spine and hip bone mineral density.
 However, this study had to be terminated because 1.6% of the women taking 40 micrograms of teriparatide and 0.2% of those taking 20 micrograms developed significant increases in serum calcium, the amount of calcium in the blood, which can be dangerous.